FlexCoding/GithubRepositoriesSearch/README.md

 ## How To Run

-* clone the repository:
+* Clone the repository:
 git clone https://github.com/FlexCoding/GithubRepositoriesSearch.git
+* Save the project locally.
-* Open the solution in Visual Studio 2017
+* Open the solution in Visual Studio 2017.
 * Open the team explorer, right-click on the solution icon, "click Restore Nuget Package."
 * Wait for the NuGet to be installed.
 * Run the application.